 In other words, any form of debt relief is an accepted and known eventuality by your creditors before you opened your account.
 You are not throwing something at them they did not already accept as business as usual.
 Creditors helped build the current system and are fine with it.

 Of the many thousands of people that I have talked with over the years about problem debt, those who understand debt is just a math problem are the ones who fair the best.
 Those who think their debt and credit score define them as a person really struggle.
 These are the people that beat themselves up in order to repay their debts and keep that credit score up.
 Tragically, I hear from people after they have tried to solve an unmanageable problem for too long.
 I truly hate it when I am talking to someone who blew through exempt assets, like retirement funds, to keep up with bills that math shows they had no shot at repaying.
 That money is protected so that you are not, or at least less of, a future drain on society.

 If the punches we throw at ourselves are powered by ethics of repaying debt, or a sense of pride, guilt, or shame, it is a damaging perspective.
-Believe me when I say your credit card banks and major lenders are not burdened by same.
+Believe me when I say your credit card banks and major lenders are not burdened by the same.

 It may surprise readers to know that, while the focus of this sites content is predominately about settling debt, most of my time consulting with people is finding out why they cannot or should not file chapter 7 bankruptcy.
-And that generally means unsecured creditors are paid nothing.
-I can argue that filing chapter 7 is more ethical than sacrificing to repay debts, even when the financial capacity exists.
-Of course… there are many who can argue against that, but they will mostly be arguing with themselves.
+And, that generally means unsecured creditors are paid nothing.
+I can argue that filing chapter 7 is more ethical than sacrificing to repay debt, even when the financial capacity exists.
+Of course… there are many who can argue against it, but they will mostly be arguing with themselves.
 We are all entitled to our opinions.
 Mine is developed from decades of working with people to resolve debt problems.